 \section{Overview of the Proofs}

-This section provides an overview of the proofs of our main results.
-We begin by introducing suitable Lyapunov functions and auxiliary processes to analyze the convergence of our newly introduced algorithm.
-For each $m\geq 1$, define the Lyapunov function $V_m$ by
+This section provides an overview of the proofs of Theorem~\ref{Thrm1}, Corollary~\ref{Thrm2} and Theorem~\ref{Thrm3}.
+In Section~\ref{sec:aux_process}, we introduce suitable Lyapunov functions and auxiliary processes, which are necessary to analyze the convergence of TheoPouLa.
+Then, necessary momentum bound for the auxiliary processes are estimated.
+Lastly, the proofs of main results can be found in Section~\ref{sec:main_proofs}.